 When conflicting information arises concerning an issue, the values of the individual or the "subjective knowledge" will inevitably win out over other information.
-One well-accepted model of the formation of consumer attitudes is the "Multi-attribute Model" (Fishbein, 1963), which indicates that attitudes toward products are based not only on knowledge of the product itself but also on the attributes or values of the consumer (Costa et al., 2000; Oda and Soares, 2000).
+One well-accepted model of the formation of consumer attitudes is the "Multi-attribute Model" [23], which indicates that attitudes toward products are based not only on knowledge of the product itself but also on the attributes or values of the consumer [23,24].
 Credibility and confidence must withstand the arguments of each group, and each factor is rooted in its own value system.

-Many other factors that can influence the perception and public attitudes related to GM crops should be taken in account, including socioeconomic characteristics, such as income level, education, age, and gender (Hwang et al., 2005; Gaskell et al., 2006); cultural factors, such as world views, and political and religious beliefs (Coyle et al., 2003; Scheitle, 2005; Han and Harrison, 2007; Montpetit and Rouillard, 2008); health problems, such as allergies to certain types of foods (Gaivoronskaia and Hvinden, 2006); the level of knowledge about biology and genetic engineering, which in many cases prevents consumers from becoming aware of the technology's benefits (Grobe et al., 1999; Gaskell et al., 2006; Gurudasani and Sheth, 2009); the way that the media addresses genetic engineering issues (Bonny, 2003; McCluskey and Swinnen, 2004; Bauer, 2005); and confidence in businesses and institutions that participate in the development process and in the risk analysis technology.(House et al., 2004; Barnett et al., 2007; Peters et al., 2007).
+Many other factors that can influence the perception and public attitudes related to GM crops should be taken in account, including socioeconomic characteristics, such as income level, education, age, and gender [25,26] cultural factors, such as world views, and political and religious beliefs [27-30] health problems, such as allergies to certain types of foods [31] the level of knowledge about biology and genetic engineering, which in many cases prevents consumers from becoming aware of the technology's benefits [14,32,33] the way that the media addresses genetic engineering issues [34-36]; and confidence in businesses and institutions that participate in the development process and in the risk analysis technology [37-93].

-According to Aerni (2005), public perception is strongly influenced by information from the media, whose primary sources are experts who work in different institutions, such as private companies, governments, universities, research institutes, and public interest groups, such as farmers' associations and non-governmental organizations (NGOs) for environmental protection or the defense of consumer rights.
-This finding leads Aerni and Bernauer (2006) to propose that a study of the social perception of GM crops can be conducted through opinion polls that are addressed to specialists or stakeholders who influence both public opinion and policy decisions.
+According to Aerni [40], public perception is strongly influenced by information from the media, whose primary sources are experts who work in different institutions, such as private companies, governments, universities, research institutes, and public interest groups, such as farmers' associations and non-governmental organizations (NGOs) for environmental protection or the defense of consumer rights.
+This finding leads Aerni and Bernauer [41] to propose that a study of the social perception of GM crops can be conducted through opinion polls that are addressed to specialists or stakeholders who influence both public opinion and policy decisions.
 The results show that, compared with the public, these experts perceived less risk involved in a set of seven different applications of modern biotechnology.
 However, both - the public and experts - judged the risks of applications in food production as greater than the risks of medical applications.